 Downspouts are responsible for directing water away from your house so their arrangement can often be the most important part of any stormwater management plan.
 Many damp basements and soggy landscapes are caused by improper downspout arrangements.

-There are endless options for where a downspout can be directed once disconnected.
-Rain arbors are great for bringing downspouts over top of walkways or patios without causing a tripping hazard.
-Drain receptors can be installed to help drain water underground and away from foundations.
+Rain arbors and pergolas are great for bringing downspouts over top of walkways or patios without causing a tripping hazard.

 Catch basins and tile drains are great for catching water at grade where it can be directed away from the foundation into a rain garden or other feature.

 No two properties are exactly alike, so no two gardens should be exactly alike.
 By carefully considering aspects like: desired aesthetic, available space, soil conditions, watering needs, location to adjacent buildings, and topography of the land each garden is custom designed and built.